bobisme/vm-challenge/notes.md

 See ./orb.py for solution.

-iW8UwOHpH8op // not valid... but it's in a mirror po8HpHOwU8Wi // is the reverse, but it's not valid either... qo8HqHOwU8Wi // if I flip the p's to q's WORKS
+- iW8UwOHpH8op // not valid... but it's in a mirror
+- po8HpHOwU8Wi // is the reverse, but it's not valid either...
+- qo8HqHOwU8Wi // if I flip the p's to q's WORKS

+### The Ackermann function

+Came back later and removed the cache and implemented closed forms for recursive function branches (see teleporter.py).